 How we hold personal information - Storing and security of personal information

 All personal information is stored securely at the Didasko Group offices in paper and electronic form.
-Digital information is stored in the Learning Management System (Didasko Online).
+Digital information is stored in the Learning Management System (LMS) (Didasko Online) and connected Learning Portal environments.

 The security of personal information is important to us and we take reasonable steps to protect it from misuse, loss, unauthorised access, modification or disclosure.
 This includes: